|ADDRESS:||87 Milky Way|

 |ACCESS:||Community access to Milky Way Garden is coordinated by Greenest City.|

-The Milky Way Garden (87 Milky Way) is PNLT’s first parcel of community-owned land!
+The Milky Way Garden was The Neighbourhood Land Trust’s first parcel of community-owned land!

 The Milky Way Garden is a 7000 sq ft vacant property in the heart of Parkdale.
 For 11 years, 1/3rd of the site has been operated as a newcomer community garden by mostly Tibetan community members who are part of an adult ESL program, facilitated by teacher Tish Carnat at the Parkdale Pubic Library, and supported by Greenest City (GC).
 The site is a core community asset to newcomers as a site of social connection and as a place where they can grow culturally appropriate food.
 Until recently Milky Way was privately owned.